Mu2e/TrkAna/tutorial/README.md

 1. [Plotting MC Truth Information of Ancestor Particles](pages/genealogy.md): In this exercise, we will use the ```demmcsim``` branch to plot the starting position of the muons that generate conversion electrons, and the starting positions of decay-in-orbit electrons.

+Physics Analysis Examples:

+1. [Mock Data Histograms](pages/physics-analysis.md): In this exercise, we extract a combined mock data set and plot momentun and apply a set of simple cuts.
+This uses a ROOT/C++ example.

+1. [Fitting to Mock Data](pages/fitting-physics-analysis.md): In this exercise, we follow from the first analysis example to use RooFit to fit to the Mock Data.

+1. [Python Counting Example](pages/simplepython-cutsandplot.md): In this exercise, we do some simple cut and count analysis using uproot and python.

 Incomplete tutorials that have something useful:

 1. [Plotting the Time Difference between a Track and CRV hit in the Extracted Position](pages/crv-extracted.md): In this exercise, we will use the ```crvinfo``` branch to plot the time difference between a track and CRV hit in the extracted position.